LoginVSI/PSLoginEnterprise/docs/LETestRunApi.md

 $From = (Get-Date) # System.DateTime | Include aggregated user session metrics result where Timestamp is greater than the specified date-time (optional) (optional)
 $To = (Get-Date) # System.DateTime | Include aggregated user session metrics result where Timestamp is less than the specified date-time (optional) (optional)

-# Get the user session metrics result for a continuous test collected within the  from  and  to  parameters,  and aggregate them per minute and per hour.
+# Get the user session metrics result for a continuous test collected within the ""from"" and ""to"" parameters,  and aggregate them per minute and per hour.
 try {
     $Result = Get-LEContinuesTestUserSessionMetricsAggregated -TestRunId $TestRunId -AggregationMode $AggregationMode -MetricId $MetricId -From $From -To $To
 } catch {